shashank-srikant/shashank-srikant.github.io/_pages/relationships.md

 Side note - I sometimes see "enjoying" the benefits of material comforts also as a form of consumption, which I hence very quickly find repulsive.
 There's of course a balance there--I'm not a machine, and neither am I perfect.
 I do enjoy my fair dose of consumption.
 But generally, this is what's playing at the back of my mind when I'm consuming for a while, after which I'll look inward and be tempted to quickly act on it and compensate for that consumption streak.

 A corollary (and an unfinished chain of thought at that; will revisit sometime):
 I find it hard to idolize and blindly follow another person's footsteps.
 I identify and greatly respect creators in an ecosystem (they are a rare species) and I will do my best to encourage as many to be creators themselves and do my best in creating such ecosystems for others.
 But I can't come to terms with idolizing someone to the extent where I'm following their instructions blindly in achieving a common goal.
 I will perhaps if it's a goal I deeply resonate with (most tasks I take up are pre-conditioned on me resonating with it), but I'm always a little uneasy.
 In such cases, I will always have a mind of my own and will constantly evaluate how I'd have achieved that goal had I done it myself and see whether the instructions given to me match my conclusions.
-Is that an artifact of wanting to be a creator? <shrugs shoulder>
+Is that an artifact of wanting to be a creator? &lt;shrugs shoulder&gt;

 **- Communication:** What also comes with humility and kindness is the ability to communicate without ego getting in the way.
 I respect, practice, and expect frank and timely communication.
 I've written [a note on the importance of communication in a professional setting](https://csresearch101.netlify.app/m4.html#communicating-with-sincerety).
 I respect and exercise the same set of values in my personal relationships as well.

+These three values to me are essential.
+Everything else can be worked out.

+---

 **Footnote 1 (January 2021):** The intended purpose of fast-tracking this process has failed on the two occasions I've used it :-) Expected, but only kinda.